isomerpages/govtech-corp/media/technews/_posts/2017-06-12-post-Smart Nation supercharged.md

 some of the booths and exhibits at CommunicAsia.</p>
 <p>GovTech was invited by IMDA to showcase at its booth on the CommunicAsia
-show floor, and GovTechies manned several exhibits to promote government digital services such as MyInfo, CorpPass and Hive Agile Testing Solutions (hats).</p>
+show floor, and GovTechies manned several exhibits to promote government digital services such as MyInfo, Corppass and Hive Agile Testing Solutions (hats).</p>
-<h3><strong>Fast form-filling featuring MyInfo</strong></h3>
+<h3>Fast form-filling featuring MyInfo</h3>
-<p>Thanks to <a href="https://www.singpass.gov.sg/myinfo/intro" rel="noopener noreferrer nofollow" target="_blank">MyInfo</a>,
-manually filling out lengthy government e-forms is now a thing of the past.
+<p>Thanks to MyInfo, manually filling out lengthy government e-forms is now
+a thing of the past.
 Once your MyInfo profile is created with your personal details, a click of the ‘Retrieve MyInfo’ button found on the forms will fill in your particulars and details in an instant.</p>
 <p>“It’s a good initiative, because you don’t have to fill in the same details
 over and over again,” said Mr Anbarasu, an engineer who signed up for his MyInfo profile at the booth.</p>
-<p>The public can register for a MyInfo profile using their SingPass accounts.
+<p>The public can register for a MyInfo profile using their Singpass accounts.
-The goal is to have most SingPass-authenticated e-services linked to the MyInfo platform by 2018.</p>
+The goal is to have most Singpass-authenticated e-services linked to the MyInfo platform by 2018.</p>
 <p>Additionally, GovTech and the Ministry of Finance have partnered with
 the Monetary Authority of Singapore (MAS) to extend the service to the banking industry, so that the public can access more banking services online.</p>
-<h3><strong>CorpPass in good company</strong></h3>
+<h3>Corppass in good company</h3>
-<p>While SingPass is used for personal transactions with government agencies,
+<p>While Singpass is used for personal transactions with government agencies,
 companies and business owners don’t necessarily want to use it for corporate transactions.</p>
-<p>This is where <a href="https://www.corppass.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">CorpPass</a> comes
+<p>This is where <a href="https://www.corppass.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">Corppass</a> comes
 in.</p>
-<p>CorpPass provides people with a corporate digital identity for businesses
+<p>Corppass provides people with a corporate digital identity for businesses
 and other entities to transact with government agencies online.</p>
-<p>As businesses move over to CorpPass to carry out corporate transactions,
+<p>As businesses move over to Corppass to carry out corporate transactions,
-SingPass will be reserved for personal transactions such as applying for flats, checking Central Provident Fund (CPF) balances and filing personal taxes.</p>
+Singpass will be reserved for personal transactions such as applying for flats, checking Central Provident Fund (CPF) balances and filing personal taxes.</p>
-<p>As a result, CorpPass ensures greater data privacy protection for individuals
+<p>As a result, Corppass ensures greater data privacy protection for individuals
-as SingPass is used only for personal transactions.
-At present, more than 100 government digital services can be accessed via CorpPass.</p>
+as Singpass is used only for personal transactions.
+At present, more than 100 government digital services can be accessed via Corppass.</p>
 <p>Mr Jess Sibel, a visitor from the Philippines, found the booths to be
 very informative and relevant.
-Authentication systems like CorpPass will ensure higher levels of security within the government and corporations, he said.</p>
+Authentication systems like Corppass will ensure higher levels of security within the government and corporations, he said.</p>
-<h3><strong>Hats off to automated testing</strong></h3>
+<h3>Hats off to automated testing</h3>
 <p>As more government services go online, there is a need to ensure that
 these digital services run smoothly for their users.</p>
 <p>This means that software developers have to perform tests of quality assurance
 for the applications they write—a task that some do manually.
 But why do things by hand when they can be automated?</p>
-<p>GovTech’s Government Digital Services (GDS) team has come up with a functional
+<p>GovTech has come up with a functional test automation tool called Hive
-test automation tool called Hive Agile Testing Solutions (hats), which lets developers define test scenarios and implement test steps automatically.</p>
+Agile Testing Solutions (hats), which lets developers define test scenarios and implement test steps automatically.</p>
 <p>The hats tests can be run simultaneously in different browsers and on
 different mobile device platforms.
 This saves time for the development team, and provides them with early feedback so that quick fixes can be made.
 Once a test is finished, hats will give you a HTML report, showing you all the test cases and where failures occur.</p>
-<p>The GDS team is now working on incorporating more features into hats to
+<p>The team is now working on incorporating more features into hats to make
-make the tool easier to use.</p>
+the tool easier to use.</p>
 <p>In addition, given the importance of guarding against cybersecurity threats,
 the team is also looking to include a security assessment feature.</p>
-<p><strong>Fun fact:</strong> CommunicAsia 2017 saw more than 1000 exhibitors
-from the public and private sectors showcasing the latest digital technologies in business, communications, multimedia and entertainment.</p>
-<p><strong>Fun fact 2:</strong> Event organiser UBM SES has announced that
-CommunicAsia will return under the rebranded <a href="https://www.communicasia.com/" rel="noopener noreferrer nofollow" target="_blank">ConnecTechAsia</a> umbrella next year.</p>
+<p></p>